panzerdp/dmitripavlutin.com/posts/011-declare-function/index.md

 ```
 [Open the demo.](https://jsfiddle.net/dmitri_pavlutin/dmwr2a0u/)

-In all 3 cases the generator function returns the generator object `g`.
+In all 3 cases, the generator function returns the generator object `g`.
 Later `g` is used to generate a series of incremented numbers.

 ## 6. One more thing: new Function